 Czechoslovakia

-Under Duke Boleslaus I, the Czech territories came together in the tenth century and joined the Holy Roman Empire.
-In 1212, King Otakar I was crowned the first Bohemian king.
-Under Charles IV's direction in the 14th century, Bohemia drove forward.
+Tenth-century Duke Boleslaus I's rule saw the Czech territories absorbed into the Holy Roman Empire.
+First Bohemian king, crowned in 1212, King Otakar I Under Charles IV, Bohemia accomplished considerable progress in the fourteenth century.
 He established Prague as "The Golden City," a cultural and commercial hub.
 But political unrest and battles after his death degraded the realm.
 Bohemia came under Habsburg control in 1526 when Ferdinand I was chosen Holy Roman Emperor.
 Nearly four centuries of Habsburg rule defined the nation.

 The Kingdom of Bohemia

 Under Duke Boleslaus I, the kingdom of Bohemia first arose in the tenth century.
 For the Czech lands, this signaled a period of wealth and cultural development.
 Now, the capital, Prague, has developed into a major trade and educational hub.
 The kingdom was beset with difficulties, including internal strife among kings and the aristocracy and invasions from surrounding nations.
-It remained a powerful force in central Europe.
+In central Europe, it stayed a potent weapon.

 Habsburg Rule

 Rising as Bohemian king in 1526, Ferdinand I of Habsburg's family ruled for almost three centuries.
-The Czech territory during this time was much influenced by German language and culture.
-In the 19th century, movements for independence from Habsburg authority and nationalism arose.
-The Czech people began assertively claiming their own language, culture, and identity.
+German language and culture had a big impact on the Czech land at this period.
+In the 19th century, movements for emancipation from Habsburg control and nationalism evolved.
+The Czech people began proudly expressing their own language, culture, and identity.

 Czech Republic

-Founded in 1918 following the fall of the Austro-Hungarian Empire, Czechoslovakia of Silesia, Moravia, and Bohemia, some the democratic First Republic (1918–1939) was marked by economic development.
-Nazi Germany adopted it in 1939 and carried on until World War Two.
-1948 saw Czechoslovakia became communist under the USSR.
-For its populace, this represented political oppression and economic suffering.
+Established in 1918 after the Austro-Hungarian Empire fell, Czechoslovakia of Silesia, Moravia, and Bohemia was a democratic First Republic (1918–1939) distinguished by economic growth.
+Adopted it in 1939, Nazi Germany went on till World War Two.
+Under the USSR, 1948 saw Czechoslovakia become communist.
+For its people, this stood for political tyranny and financial pain.

 Geography and Culture